+83. The Board and the Council may delegate powers to Committees from time to time and the terms of reference for each Committee shall be as set out by the Board or Council, as the case may be; Provided that such terms of reference are not inconsistent with the Charter, the Ordinances or these Bylaws.
+The terms of reference for all Committees will be subject to review by the College's Governance Committee who will refer the terms of reference to the Board or Council for approval.

+The responsibilities to be undertaken by all College appointees shall be provided through a role description which is reviewed and approved by the College's Nominations Committee.

-- 83. The Board and the Council may delegate powers to Committees from time to time and the terms of reference for each Committee shall be as set out by the Board or Council, as the case may be; Provided that such terms of reference are not inconsistent with the Charter, the Ordinances or these By-laws. - 84.
-Each Committee may co-opt additional members for specified terms who may be, but need not be, voting members, provided that: - (a) any such co-options must be approved by the Board or the Council, as the case may be; and - (b) unless the Board resolves otherwise in relation to any specific Committee, the number of members of any Committee who are not voting members shall not at any time exceed one-half of the number of members of that Committee. - 85.
-The quorum for every Committee meeting shall be three, unless it is fixed at a higher number from time to time by the members of any Committee and
+- 84. Each Committee may co-opt additional members for specified terms who may be, but need not be, voting members, provided that: - (a) any such co-options must be approved by the Board or the Council, as the case may be; and

+- (b) unless the Board resolves otherwise in relation to any specific Committee, the number of members of any Committee who are not voting members shall not at any time exceed one-half of the number of members of that Committee. - 85.
+The quorum for every Committee meeting shall be three, unless it is fixed at a higher number from time to time by the members of any Committee and approved by the Board or the Council as the case may be, provided that no business shall be transacted at any meeting of a Committee unless a majority of the members present are also voting members. - 86.
+Any Fellow who is a voting member, in the relevant specialism where applicable, shall be eligible to stand as chair of a Committee.
+In the case of more than one application being received, the chair will be appointed by election by the College representative members of the particular Committee (including the current Chair) and all Officers (as ex-officio members of the Committee).

+The appointment is then subject to the approval of Council (or the Board for Committees reporting directly to the Board).
+Committee chair roles that, at the President's discretion, are emergency or are urgent roles that require immediate appointment may be filled by personal request from the President.
+The appointment will be subsequently reviewed by the College Nominations Committee.